NCBI-Hackathons/TraIN/README.md

 4) Score molecule pairs - (for likelihood and “researchability”)

 5) Verify Output - high score for known pairs of cell-to-cell communication molecules and briefly explore molecule pairs with high score.

+# BRAINSTORM TOPICS:

+- Binary Y/N for gene expression: For first pipeline only.
+Discuss cutoff (try avoiding complex normalization if possible) across data sets.

+- scRNAseq as input: use expression of cell type clusters vs single cell data.
+If clusters, then use mean of top quartile/quantile (?) expression value for each gene, to address technical lose of data.
+If single cell, think about how to address the cell pairs, and how to process that probably heavy data.

+- Machine learning: for discovery of new potential pairs of molecules of cell-to cell-communication, instead of being limited by current knowledge to guide the scores.
+Discuss normalization strategy and challenges to exploit the actual level of expression, instead of binary Y/N expression.

+- Soluble signals: how to deal with soluble signals and their receptors in this pipeline.